TejeswiniReddy/Health-analytics-/README.md

 # Health-analytics-
-Created an health analytics solution for predicting obesity risk
+Created an health analytics solution for predicting obesity risk.
+Built a trained predictive system to classify new individuals into obesity risk groups.
+Used R for this and started with cleaning, transforming the raw dataset taken from kaggle.
+Performed K means clustering to group individuals by obesity risk profile.
+Used models such as Random Forest(RF), GBM, and SVM getting more than 86 percent accuracy in RF.
+Also performed Feature importance analysis to highlight lifestyle factors most linked to obesity.
+Finally performed Validation using reports with confusion matrices and Kappa scores.